sota-zk-labs/zkp-implementation/README.md

 # ZKP Implementations

 ## PLONK implementation
-You can read the description of the PLONK implementation [here](./plonk/plonk)
+The description of the PLONK implementation is [here](./plonk/plonk.md).